scalar-labs/scalardb/docs/how-to-handle-exceptions.md

-# A Guide on How to Write a Good Transaction
+# A Guide on How to Handle Exceptions

-This document sets out some guidelines for writing transactions for Scalar DB.

-## Handling exceptions

 Handling exceptions correctly in Scalar DB is very important.
 If you mishandle exceptions, your data could become inconsistent.
-This section explains how to handle exceptions properly in Scalar DB.
+This document explains how to handle exceptions properly in Scalar DB.

 Let's look at the following example code to see how to handle exceptions in Scalar DB.